reactjs/react.dev/src/content/learn/start-a-new-react-project.md

 Next.js is maintained by [Vercel](https://vercel.com/).
 You can [deploy a Next.js app](https://nextjs.org/docs/deployment) to any Node.js or serverless hosting, or to your own server.
 Next.js also supports [static export](https://beta.nextjs.org/docs/configuring/static-export) which doesn't require a server.
 <Pitfall>

-Next.js's App Router is **currently in beta and is not yet recommended for production** (as of Mar 2023).
-To experiment with it in an existing Next.js project, [follow this incremental migration guide](https://beta.nextjs.org/docs/upgrade-guide#migrating-from-pages-to-app).

 </Pitfall>

 <DeepDive>